Mandatory Declassification Review (MDR)

 - In accordance with 32 CFR 2001.33(a)(2), requests for broad types of information, entire file series of records, or similar non-specific requests may be denied by the agency for processing.

-- As soon as possible after receiving the MDR request, the agency should send a letter to the requester acknowledging receipt of the request; The acknowledgement letter should contain a request tracking number and an agency point of contact.
+- As soon as possible after receiving the MDR request, the agency should send a letter to the requester acknowledging receipt of the request; The acknowledgment letter should contain a request tracking number and an agency point of contact.

 - If the agency has reviewed the information for declassification within the last two years, inform the appellant of the results of the previous decision and of the right to appeal.